 Smoking, sugar laden food, too much alcohol can add to the toxin levels in those muscle cells.
 So, go vice-free at least till your muscles are healing.

 Fresh fruits, herbs, veggies and lean protein will give your muscles all the nutrients they need to heal and become stronger.
 Remember starved tissue will recuperate slowly and may not regain its strength.

 Junk food, unhealthy fats, too much salt, sugar and artificial flavors and preservatives can add to the inflammation levels in your body.

 If you often suffer from muscle soreness after workout, you may not be warming up enough.
 A good warm up session that includes dynamic stretching can help to reduce the intensity of delayed onset muscle soreness.

 The Final Word

-For centuries, essential oils have been recognized for having therapeutic properties.
-Ancient cultures exercised the art of making essential oils for reliving muscle pain by first soaking the leaves, branches, bark and flowers of plants in oil for a duration of time and then using linens to cleanse, separate and filter the oils in a concentrated form.
+For centuries, essential oils have been recognized for their therapeutic properties.
+Ancient cultures exercised the art of making essential oils for relieving muscle pain by first soaking the leaves, branches, bark and flowers of plants in oil for a period of time and then using linen to cleanse, separate and filter the oils in a concentrated form.